manoelcampos/xml2lua/README.md

 The parser was written by Paul Chakravarti and originally available on [LuaUsers](http://lua-users.org/wiki/LuaXml).

-This version was adapted to work with Lua 5 and can be used in Lua application, including interactive Digital Television [Ginga NCL applications](http://gingancl.org.br/en) for the [Brazilian Digital Television System](http://forumsbtvd.org.br), worldwide known as [ISDB-T International or ISDB-Tb](https://en.wikipedia.org/wiki/ISDB-T_International) and [H.761 ITU-T recommendation](https://www.itu.int/rec/T-REC-H.761).
+This version was adapted to work with Lua 5 and can be used in Lua application, including interactive Digital Television [Ginga NCL applications](http://gingancl.org.br/en) for the [Brazilian Digital Television System](http://forumsbtvd.org.br)
+(worldwide known as [ISDB-T International or ISDB-Tb](https://en.wikipedia.org/wiki/ISDB-T_International)) and [H.761 ITU-T recommendation](https://www.itu.int/rec/T-REC-H.761).

 The code (and documentation) is not complete as yet however it is usable and this release is indented to avoid potential duplication between efforts